dazhwu/pydynpd/Benchmark/performance comparison.md

 ## Test 2: System GMM

 In the second test, pydynpd produced the same regression results as those by xtabond2 and panelvar. plm has different results because it doesn't include constant term.
-On the other hand, we made several attempts but could not make R package pdynmc work; it always reported error message.
+On the other hand, we made several attempts but could not make R package pdynmc work; it kept on reporting the same error message (i.e., "Matrices must have same number of rows in cbind2(x, .Call(dense_to_Csparse, y)").

 | Package            | Running Time | Relative to the fastest |
 | ------------------ | ------------ | ----------------------- |